Anomalous dimension and quasinormal modes of flavor branes: Quasinormal modes

-Figure \ref{Fig4} shows the behavior of the pure imaginary modes as a function of $ \theta_0 $ for different values of $q=0,1,3$ from bottom to top.
-As it was explained, there is no pure imaginary mode for massless ($\theta_0=0$) quarks with $q=0$ and $q=2$.
-It is clear from this figure that there exists a critical value for the quark mass in which the scalar QNM becomes tachyonic and makes the system unstable.
+Figure \ref{Fig4} shows the behavior of the pure imaginary modes as a function of $ \theta_0 $ for different values of $q=0,1,3, 10$ from bottom to top.
+As it was explained, there is no pure imaginary mode for massless ($\theta_0=0$) quarks for $q<q_c$ like $q=0$ and $q=2$ in Figure \ref{Fig2}.
+Interestingly, the vertical lines in Figure \ref{Fig1} implies to instability in the system.
+Indeed in Figure \ref{Fig4}, it is clear that there exists a critical value for the $\theta_0$ in which the scalar QNM becomes tachyonic and makes the system unstable.
 Because the pure imaginary mode changes the sign from negative to positive.
-This behavior has been reported in \cite{Kaminski:2009ce} for the massless quarks at $q=0$.
-They showed that this mode has an extraordinary large imaginary value for massless quarks.
-As it was mentioned this is not true if one uses Leaver or spectral method.
-Interestingly, one finds that by increasing $q$ the critical mass also decreases.
-Our study helps to understand better the behavior of the scalar massless QNM and confirms that it becomes tachyonic for massive quarks.
-So that the D7 brane embedding is not stable and one should find the true ground state of the system \cite{Kaminski:2009ce}.
-We showed that considering the anomalous dimension leads to the appearance of the pure imaginary mode in the system.
-A new instability in AdS space-time with a scalar potential was found in \cite{Gursoy:2016ggq}.
-Thermodynamics of Einstein-scalar field theories shows a rich structure \cite{Gursoy:2018umf}.
-Dynamics near a first-order phase transition have been studied from holography in \cite{Bellantuono:2019wbn}.
+Before this value of $\theta_0$ is reached, it is expected that the system will undergo a phase transition to Minkowski solutions.
+At $q=10, 3, 1, 0$, the corresponding $\theta_0$ values are $1.12, 1.16, 1.24, 1.29 $, respectively.
+Those values are the same as the Figure \ref{Fig1}.